sree249/Saturate-code/README.md

 ## Brief description and purpose
 Implementation of saturate code and optimization routines.

-A foundational and exhaustive code bank, include various network related optimization routines that can be used for a dimension of combinatorial optimization problems, using social network as an application case.
+A foundational and exhaustive code bank, includes various network related optimization routines that can be used for a class of combinatorial optimization problems, using social networks as an application case.
+It builds on the theoretical foundations highlighted in the linked papers.
+The idea is akin to set coverage, how to cover a given set with uncertainities and resource constraints.
+Please see the papers for mathematical details and insights.
+The code bank is to aid and provide insights into implementation and practical use cases that can leverage the theoretical foundations.

 Several different optimization routines are combined with computational scale-up methods that might help to run these optimization related programs more smoothly.

 I hope this can help those who wish to implement these algorithmic routines/adapt it for their own experiments.